Chart Color Schemes

 Residential development activity is lower than average in Geraldton according to AreaSearch's national comparison of local real estate markets

-In FY-26, there have been $104.7 million in commercial approvals, demonstrating high levels of local commercial activity.
-Compared to Rest of WA, Geraldton has roughly half the rate of new dwelling approvals per person and ranks among the 32nd percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-New development consists of 74.0% detached dwellings and 26.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated count is 507 people per dwelling approval, reflecting its quiet, low activity development environment.
+When measured against the Rest of WA, Geraldton has around half the rate of new dwelling approvals per person while it places among the 32nd percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This is likewise lower than the national average, reflecting market maturity and pointing to possible development constraints.
+New development consists of 74.0% detached dwellings and 26.0% townhouses or apartments, preserving the area's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated count of 507 people in the area per dwelling approval reflects its quiet, low-activity development environment.

-Future projections estimate Geraldton adding 1,317 residents by 2041.
+Future projections show Geraldton adding 1,332 residents by 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development